What are the HMRC Deadlines for Unpaid Corporation Tax?

 Where there is late filing or late payment for corporation tax return in an accounting period, it may be there is an overdrawn loan account, and this should be addressed immediately.
 Should the company fail, an overdrawn position can have serious implications for the directors.

 We offer a free consultation to any company director concerned about the financial health of the business.
-You can call us confidentially on 08000 746 757 to discuss your situation.
+For confidential advice on arrears with PAYE, or missed payments for VAT and corporation tax, you can call us on 08000 746 757 to discuss your situation.